-NATIONAL CHILDREN'S BUREAU Part of the family This edition of Focus on: Bullying summarises publications, especially journal articles, on bullying in the UK (or involving UK participants) published during 2021.
+This edition of Focus on: Bullying summarises publications, especially journal articles, on bullying in the UK (or involving UK participants) published during 2021.
 Following the similar Focus on: Bullying reports for 2017, 2018, 2019, and 2020, it is restricted to research relevant to children and young people, including students in higher or further education, and to studies which had bullying as a primary or substantial focus.
 I have endeavoured to cover major contributions using search engines and databases, but inevitably a few may have been missed.

-A useful summary of types of bullying in

-and bully-victim roles, is provided in [1].
+A useful summary of types of bullying in children, prevalence, and a table of health consequences associated with victim, bully, and bully-victim roles, is provided in [1].